Oyster Mushroom Extract

 Oyster Mushroom History

 Oyster mushrooms grow naturally worldwide in all types of forests although they are primarily found on deciduous trees.
-Named for their oyster-like shape and color, they are a readily cultivated mushroom that have become a popular food in Asia, Europe and now North America.
+Named for their oyster-like shape and color, they are a readily cultivated mushroom that has become a popular food in Asia, Europe and now North America.
+Pleurotus has demonstrated immunological activity in many research publications.
+Of significant value is the presence of statins, which occur in sufficient quantities to be of benefit.

 Oyster Mushroom Uses